Neapoli, Crete: Annual festival

 Annually on the 15th of August there is a holy festival dedicated to the Virgin Mary.
 The main square hosts musicians, traditional dancers, and a market.
 There are also some sports events including a cycling race around the hills of Lasithi.
 When it gets dark there is a procession of torches up the mountainside.

 Museum of Local History

 There is a small museum of local history comprising mostly photographs and postcards of Neapolis.

 Local produce

 The town is surrounded by olive trees.
 Olives and olive oil are a very important part of the local agricultural economy.
 There are also many almond trees.
 A traditional local product of Neapoli is a drink, made from almonds, called soumada.
 It is a very sweet almond-flavored, non-alcoholic, soft drink that can also be delicately flavored with flowers (providing variations of the aroma and the flavor).

 Local wildlife

-Whilst walking around the hills surrounding Neapoli, apart from the usual tortoises, hare, goats, and xylophagidae (known more commonly in Greece as Tzitzikia), one can occasionally see eagles, hummingbirds, and scorpions.
+Whilst walking around the hills surrounding Neapoli, apart from the usual tortoises, hare, goats, and xylophagidae (known more commonly in Greece as Tzitzikia), one can occasionally see eagles and scorpions.
 The scorpions are usually hiding under rocks.